be-garam/paper-rss-alert/README.md

 ## Features

-- [-]Parses RSS feeds from Nature and bioRxiv
+- [x]Parses RSS feeds from Nature and bioRxiv
-- [-]Stores article data in a DuckDB database
+- [x]Stores article data in a DuckDB database
-- [-] Updates the database daily
+- [x] Updates the database daily
-- [-]Handles errors and provides logging
+- [x]Handles errors and provides logging
 - [ ] maker alart system for new article base on keywords

 ## Installation